Know Your Hazards

 Pandemics / Epidemics

-Pandemic or epidemic diseases may be common, easily treated and spread from person to person like the seasonal flu.
+Pandemic or epidemic diseases may be common, easily treated and spread from person to person like the seasonal flu or Covid-19.
 Others may be spread from animals and insects like the West Nile Virus through mosquitoes.

 - Texas Department of State Health Services (DSHS)